d-jeph/cryptocurrency-ticker/README.md

 A simple react applcation to help me track live price changes for four of the top crypto coins.

-The applciation gives live updates of the price changes in per minute interval curtesy of the [coinmarketcap api](https://coinmarketcap.com/api/).
+The applciation gives live updates of the price changes in per minute interval courtesy of the [coinmarketcap api](https://coinmarketcap.com/api/).

 ![alt text](https://github.com/d-jeph/cryptocurrency-ticker/blob/master/public/md/caption.PNG "screen shot")